 After growing up in Boston with a family tradition of running a “Turkey Trot” before sitting down to a holiday feast, he recognized an opportunity here in Bozeman to bring folks together to support a worthy local cause on Thanksgiving.
 John is active in the local running community and has run 44 marathons to date in 19 states around the country, including the *love of his running life* – the Boston Marathon – 13 times.
 John, his wife, and two young sons are proud members of the Big Sky Wind Drinkers running club and enjoy the vast quality of resources available in Gallatin Valley.

-Monica Ruiz – Services Navigator at Gallatin Valley Food Bank and Huffing For Stuffing Co-Director
+Monica Ruiz – Special Projects Coordinator at Gallatin Valley Food Bank and Huffing For Stuffing Co-Director

 Robin Mayer – Outreach and Events Coordinator for HRDC and Huffing For Stuffing Co-Director

 Robin grew up in Bozeman and is proud to be a part of Huffing For Stuffing.
 Robin has a long history of volunteerism for various HRDC initiatives, such as the Community Cafe, the Warming Center and the Food Bank.
 In 2014, she was thrilled to be hired as HRDC’s Outreach and Events Coordinator.
 Her responsibilities include marketing and fundraising for HRDC and co-coordinating all HRDC events, including the annual Carnival and Huffing For Stuffing.

 Barb Kuhlmeier – Huffing For Stuffing Starting Line Guru